Before it all starts: How to be a desired mentor?

-In my opinion, the most underrated aspect of one’s mentoring experience is – what kind of mentee you’ve got.
+In my opinion, the most underrated aspect of one’s mentoring experience is the kind of mentee you’ve got.

-The one thing that influenced the most how much fun the mentoring was for me was: How motivated the mentee was throughout the relationship (that means: not only in the beginning) and how proactive they were (that means: how often they asked for feedback and acted upon it; how quickly they were able to bring ideas to actions).
+The one thing that influenced me the most about how much fun the mentoring was for me was How motivated the mentee was throughout the relationship (that means not only in the beginning) and how proactive they were (that means how often they asked for feedback and acted upon it; how quickly they were able to bring ideas to actions).

-The thing about great mentees is: Most often, they are active in seeking out their mentors.
-Think about it, if it was you who joined a new club, and you would hear that you should get yourself a mentor, how would you choose?
-I guess you would look for someone who would have some kind of appeal for you.
-With the people about to choose you as a mentor, it’s no different.
+The thing about great mentees is that they most often actively seek out their mentors.
+Think about it: If it were you who joined a new club, and you heard that you should get yourself a mentor, how would you choose?
+I guess you would look for someone who would have some appeal for you.
+It’s no different with the people about to choose you as a mentor.

-I’m not saying that you can’t have a fulfilling mentoring relationship unless you’re at least a Division Table Topic Champion, but I want you to realize that, like in many walks of life, even in mentoring, you need to be aware of the laws of supply and demand.
-If you want to have great mentees, you should work on being an appealing mentor.
+I’m not saying you can’t have a fulfilling mentoring relationship unless you’re at least a Division Table Topic Champion.
+Still, I want you to realize that, like in many walks of life, even in mentoring, you need to be aware of the laws of supply and demand.
+To have great mentees, you should work on being an appealing mentor.

 - Give speeches often.
-You will improve faster, AND you will be seen as someone who is on a steep upwards trajectory.
+You will improve faster, AND you will be seen as someone on a steep upward trajectory.
 If you didn’t know, rising stars are even better mentors than established Toastmasters celebrities.
-A rising star can take their mentee(s) on the upward journey with them.
+A rising star can take their mentee(s) on the upward journey.

-- When you’re attending Toastmasters meetings, write comprehensive feedback to everyone.
-Not just when you’re the evaluator.
+- When attending Toastmasters meetings, write comprehensive feedback to everyone, not just when you’re the evaluator.
 Not just a couple of words on the standard feedback slip.
-Bring a couple of notecards / blank sheets of paper and give at least to every prepared speaker – if possible, to everyone – thorough written feedback.
-It will help you improve by giving feedback.
-Moreover, it makes you a person who really cares about developing others.
+Bring a couple of notecards / blank sheets of paper and give at least one to every prepared speaker – if possible, to everyone – thorough written feedback.
+It will help you improve by providing feedback.
+Moreover, it makes you a person who cares about developing others.
 Not just in their eyes – but in reality.

 - Educate yourself on presentation skills beyond Toastmasters materials.
-Books, blogs, videos – different people consume information in different forms.
+Books, blogs, videos – different people consume information in various forms.
 But do consume it and create your own opinion about it.
-Combined with giving speeches often and giving feedback to everyone, this will turn you into a real expert.
+Combined with giving speeches often and giving everyone feedback, this will make you a real expert.
 A dream mentor indeed.

 A long-term tip: